HOW TO TELL IF A RUBY IS REAL

 STEP 4: A REAL RUBY IS PRICEY

 The best indicator that you have a real ruby gem is its rarity.
-Most rubies on the market are synthetic rubies made in laboratories, so genuine rubies will always be rarer and more valuable.
+Most rubies on the market are synthetic, fake rubies made in laboratories, so genuine rubies will always be rarer and more valuable.
 If the price of ruby gem is too low, there's a good chance it is a fake ruby - or a very low-quality one.

-In terms of size, it is tough to find a natural ruby in a larger size.
+In terms of size, it is tough to find a real ruby in a larger size.
 However, the stones that are the real deal and come in larger carats are extremely rare & expensive.
 If a ruby is quite large, there is a high probability that it is a synthetic ruby.

 STEP 5: INSPECT THE RUBY'S CLARITY

-In addition, a real ruby usually has consistent clarity; thus, your stone is likely not a real ruby if the clarity is not consistent throughout.
+In addition, a real ruby stone usually has consistent clarity; thus, your stone is likely not a real ruby if the clarity is not consistent throughout.

 STEP 6: EXAMINE THE CUT RELATIVE TO ITS SIZE

-Most real rubies over ½ carat in size are usually cut into fancy shapes, such as a pear or cushion shape.
+1) Check the Shape: Most real rubies over ½ carat in size are usually cut into fancy shapes, such as a pear or cushion shape.
 Thus, if you have a larger carat-size ruby in a round shape, it may be a false ruby.

-STEP 7: NATURAL RUBIES COME WITH CERTIFICATION
+STEP 7: GENUINE RUBIES COME WITH CERTIFICATION

 By following these steps, you should have a better understanding of how to tell if a ruby is real or not.
 If you are ever in doubt, it is better to get a professional opinion and let an expert confirm the authenticity of your ruby.
 Doing so will help ensure that you buy only genuine rubies and not artificial ones.
 Good luck!